 *One thing that might affect your route is the price of accommodation.
 Do check the booking sites a bit, so that you are sure that you won’t be breaking the bank!

 Tip: A good rule of thumb is to check for visa requirements if you are visiting a country for the first time.
-I need visa for almost every countries.
+I need a visa for almost every country.
 The necessary documents for the visa application, processing time and appointment availability: all of these affect my planning.

-It is not difficult to get budget conscious when you start looking into accommodation options but don’t compromise on the location.
-You might ended up spending more money or time for getting around, so it is always good to stay in an accessible place with amenities nearby.
+It is not difficult to get budget-conscious when you start looking into accommodation options but don’t compromise on the location.
+You might end up spending more money or time for getting around, so it is always good to stay in an accessible place with amenities nearby.

-If you are a solo traveler on budget, couchsurfing, hostels and airbnb rooms are usually the cheapest.
-For two travellers, I usually find hotels cheaper and more convenient.
+If you are a solo traveler on a budget, Couchsurfing, hostels and Airbnb rooms are usually the cheapest.
+For two travelers, I usually find hotels cheaper and more convenient.
 (Check-in and check-out time especially).
-If you are travelling as a group, Airbnb usually is a very good friend.
+If you are traveling as a group, Airbnb usually is a very good friend.

 Templates & Lists

 If you are not a seasoned traveler, search online for travel templates.
 You may not find a suitable template but that should give you some ideas how to build one.
 I do recommend that you build a template based on how you like to structure your information and slowly fill in the gaps.

 Another useful thing is to have a list of things to pick.
 You can write down a list each time you travel but chances are that you might miss out a thing or two; best to have a master list that you can refer on for all trips.